Last Updated on 20th October 2020

 Why do I need a semi-commercial mortgage?

 If the property you’re aiming to purchase has both commercial and residential elements, then you will need a semi-commercial mortgage.
 Lenders need to know exactly what they’re lending on.
 If you’ve applied for a residential mortgage, a mortgage survey would quickly establish that the property has commercial elements.
 For this reason alone, your application would be declined.

 If the property you wish to purchase is completely vacant, its registered use would indicate whether it’s residential or commercial.
 Furthermore, the ratio of commercial to residential has no bearing.
 Even if the property in question was 10% commercial and 90% residential, a semi-commercial mortgage would be required to purchase the property.
 There is an exception here with some lenders, only if the self-contained elements have separate access.

 If a property has separate access for both its commercial and residential aspects, then some lenders may offer two separate mortgages.
 For instance, if the property has front access to a commercial unit, with rear separate access for flats, then some lenders may offer two different mortgages.
-If you use two different lenders, it can cause issues.
+On the other hand, using two different lenders for parts of the same building can cause issues.
 This is because the building itself may have shared aspects, such as roofing.

 Semi-commercial mortgage rates